shreyasgupta/shreyasgupta.github.io/_pages/cv.md

 Teaching
 ======
 * Blockchain basics
-  * delivered lectures at National Payments Corporation of India (NPCI)
+  * Delivered lectures at National Payments Corporation of India (NPCI)
   * Comprised of ~50 people in practitioners
-  * covered overview of blockchain from a cryptographic perspective, consensus (Classical and Blockchain) algorithms, applications of Zero-knowledge proofs in Blockchain protocols, identity management on Blockchain, Zero-knowledge for identity management
+  * Covered overview of blockchain from a cryptographic perspective, consensus (Classical and Blockchain) algorithms, applications of Zero-knowledge proofs in Blockchain protocols, identity management on Blockchain, Zero-knowledge for identity management

 * Theoretical Foundations of Cryptography
-  * comprised of ~20 students
+  * Comprised of ~20 students
-  * overed some fairly advanced topics like Naor-Yung CCA encryption scheme which involves zero-knowledge proofs and seemingly unintuitive components that one might initially think are needless
+  * Overed some fairly advanced topics like Naor-Yung CCA encryption scheme which involves zero-knowledge proofs and seemingly unintuitive components that one might initially think are needless

 * Introduction to Quantum Computation
   * Informal course for grad students at CSA, IISc
-  * comprised of ~15 students.
+  * Comprised of ~15 students.
   * Reference: "Quantum Computation and Quantum Information" by Isaac Chuang and Michael Nielsen
   * covered basic topics including basic linear algebra, the axioms of quantum computation, quantum gates and basic quantum algorithms, CHSH games, etc

 * Hash Functions and applications
   * Taught at a Faculty Development program at CDS, IISc
-  * comprised of ~50 attendees
+  * Comprised of ~50 attendees
   * The interaction with the attendees helped understand the real challenges faced while teaching.

 * Introduction to algorithms and programming
   * Teaching assistant for UG students at IISc
-  * comprised of ~120 students
+  * Comprised of ~120 students

 Service
 ======